-TENS Units are a non-pharmacological method of pain relief, where 4 electrode pads are stuck to your lower back, which sends mild, electrical pulses through the skin, during labor, many women find it to be soothing and distracting from the sensations of contractions.
+Transcutaneous Electrical Nerve Stimulation (TENS) units provide a non-pharmacological pain relief option.
+It works by placing 4 electrode pads on your lower back.
+These pads send mild electrical pulses through the skin.
+Many women find it to be soothing and distracting from the sensations of contractions.
 Through a device that hangs around your neck, you yourself are in charge.
 The TENS Unit releases a low-frequency electric current through the skin which stimulates your body’s endorphins.
 You can increase the continued setting and give yourself a BOOST when having a contraction.
 When these sensory nerves are stimulated they naturally block the body’s ability to perceive pain and help to release your own natural painkiller.
 This technique is called the “pain gateway theory”.

 Most of our clients LOVE the TENS!
 Clients that used the TENS machine said it was definitely helpful.
 Some said: "I don't know what I could have done without it", another one had Prodromal labor and used it already for a few days.
 The 3rd one said: "it distracted me through every contraction".

 If you plan for an unmedicated birth and you change your mind during labor, an epidural is an option, which makes you hooked to the bed.
-Only a few hospitals do have Nitrous Oxide (laughing gas) and another possibility is the use of Nubain/Fentanyl/Demerol which makes you drowsy.
+Only a few hospitals do have Nitrous Oxide (laughing gas) and another possibility is the use of Nubain/Fentanyl/Demerol which makes you and your baby drowsy.

 Many clients like to be in control.
 A TENS Unit gives you some control.
 And, you can still move around.